AvivBodeg/EncryptedVotingSim/README.md

 ## Features

 •	Secure Voting: Utilizes ElGamal encryption to ensure that votes are confidential.

 •	Two-Choice Voting: Simulates a voting system where voters can choose between two options.

-•	End-to-End Encryption: Demonstrates the complete process from encryption to decryption in a secure environment.
+•	End-to-End Encryption: Demonstrates the complete process from encryption to decryption.

+•	Automatic mode: Simulates a large amount of votes with minimal input (total amount of votes and how many voted for one of the options).

-•	Python Implementation: The project is implemented entirely in Python, making it easy to understand and extend.
+•	Python Implementation: The project is implemented entirely in Python, making it easy to understand.

 ## ElGamal Encryption